Filed Date: Aug. 28, 1997

 In January 1999, the parties filed a joint motion to consolidate the Pigford case with Brewington v.
 Glickman, Case No. 98-1693.
 The allegations in the Brewington complaint tracked those in the original Pigford complaint, but were made on behalf of farmers who filed discrimination complaints with the USDA after February 21, 1997 and before July 7, 1998.
 The parties also jointly moved to expand the class definition to reflect the addition of the Brewington class members, and filed a motion for preliminary approval of a proposed Consent Decree along with a notice to class members.
 The court approved each request, and scheduled a fairness hearing for March 2, 1999.
 After hearing objections, the Court approved the final Consent Decree on April 14, 1999.

 Following the entry of the consent decree, various class members continued to litigate issues specific to the Consent Decree and attorneys fees.
 Parties were still filing papers with the court through 2014.
 As of April 1, 2012, 15,645 out of 22,552 Track A claimants prevailed in their claims.
 Approximately 169 claimants elected to pursue Track B, of which 104 prevailed or reached a class settlement.
 The federal government paid a total of $1.05 billion to prevailing Track A and Track B claimants.
 A large number of farmers filed claims after the Consent Decree's deadline.
 The Consent Decree required claimants to submit claims by October 12, 1999.
 The court (Judge Paul L. Friedman) provided the arbitrator with the discretion to extend the filing deadline until September 15, 2000 for farmers who missed the deadline because of extraordinary circumstances.
-Farmers who could not participate in the Consent Decree are the subject of subsequent litigation, In re Black Farmer's Litigation, found in this database at FH-DC-0007.
+Farmers who could not participate in the Consent Decree are the subject of subsequent litigation, In re Black Farmer's Litigation.

 The case now appears to be closed, though the court retained jurisdiction over the consent decree's implementation.